unhcr/koboloadeR/README.md

 ```

 * You are all set!
-You can know use koboloadeR
+You can know use koboloadeR.
+If you have a problem consult the common troubleshooting part at the end of this page.

 # Quick start